AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 It's also, in the interests of balance, it's really great to be able to have a go at the left about something because it's normally.

-Because we've been accused of being a very right-wing show.
+It's really been accused of being a very right-wing show.
 I know, yeah.

-Meanwhile, when the Tory Party starts to go that way, a quiet man from the 1922 committee emerges, slaps a few people around, and they go quiet again and present a united front.
+Meanwhile, when the Tory party starts to go that way, a quiet man from the 1922 committee emerges, slaps a few people around, and they go quiet again and present a united front.

 And it's just to be arguing about whether it's called your party, our party, pop reliance for the many is such a bad start.
 I know.